 Dad got drafted after getting his U.S. green card and this, combined with his medical training and his research career meant that we lived everywhere from Seoul, Korea to Memphis, Tennessee.
 I have two sisters: Christine, born in Buffalo, NY and Katherine, born in San Francisco, CA.

 I went on to Barnard College–the last class before Columbia admitted women, and was lost and depressed.
-I believe much of this was down to recovering from boarding school and what can be a very narrow world within elite institutions that are competitive, white, and patriarchal.
+I believe much of this was down to recovering from boarding school, and what can be a very narrow world within elite institutions that are competitive, white, and patriarchal.
 I left university after two years.
-By the time I returned to finish my degree at University of California Santa Barbara, I was in my late 20s, living in Los Angeles, studying acting and writing poetry.
+When I returned to finish my degree at University of California Santa Barbara, I was in my late 20s, living in Los Angeles, studying acting and writing poetry.
 I won a grant from the Los Angeles Department of Cultural Affairs to author a poetry chapbook, L.A.
 (Lovers Anonymous).

 To create, one must be.